Skip to main content

 ChatGPT Enterprise treats different file types very differently: extracting text from text documents like PDFs, Presentations, and Word files, analyzing structured data from spreadsheets using Python code, and describing image files through GPT-Vision.
 Understanding which file type triggers which workflow is key to getting the expected result.

 For text-based documents, ChatGPT Enterprise includes as much relevant text as possible directly alongside the prompt and uses a search system to access additional information.
 This works well for answering specific questions.
 However, this approach can struggle with complex tasks like summarizing very large documents or comparing multiple large files.
-To improve accuracy, consider uploading only the most relevant documents and focus your prompts on single questions, rather than complex prompts (e.g., summarization, file comparison, answering multiple questions in a single prompt).
+Read on to understand stratgies for improving your results.

 ChatGPT Enterprise processes files in three main ways: text extraction, code analysis, and image interpretation.
 The file type determines which workflow ChatGPT Enterprise follows.